colebaty/forms/README.md

 # Python to the rescue!

 The script [fdftest.py](fdftest.py) solved this problem.
-It accepts CSV input, mapping the columns to the DoD Form 1348-1A which were required by the DLA[^dla] Disposition Services Office we were turning this equipment into, and produces filled-in copies of the form complete with scannable barcodes.
+It accepts CSV input, mapping the columns to the fields in DoD Form 1348-1A which were required by the DLA[^dla] Disposition Services Office we were turning this equipment into, and produces filled-in copies of the form complete with scannable barcodes.